LydiahLaw/Steghub-Devops-Cloud-Engineer/Project-20-Migration-to-the-Cloud-with-containerization-Docker/README.md

   -d mysql/mysql-server:latest
 ```

-Created a non-root MySQL user for application connections and loaded the Tooling app database schema into the running container.
+A non-root MySQL user was created for application connections, and the Tooling app database schema was loaded into the running container.
+Both the database and the PHP app containers communicate over `tooling_app_network` using Docker's internal DNS — the app reaches MySQL by hostname (`mysqlserverhost`), not by IP.

+---

-### part 2 — containerizing the tooling app
+### Containerizing the Tooling App

-Built a Docker image for the PHP Tooling web application using the provided Dockerfile based on `php:8-apache`.
-Key steps in the image:

-- installs the `mysqli` PHP extension
-- installs Composer for PHP dependency management
-- copies application code into `/var/www`
-- configures Apache with a custom virtual host
-- suppresses PHP deprecation warnings via a custom `php.ini`
+The Tooling app image was built from the provided Dockerfile based on `php:8-apache`.
+The image installs the `mysqli` PHP extension, Composer, and configures Apache with a custom virtual host.
+A custom `php.ini` was added to suppress PHP 8 deprecation warnings that were leaking into the browser output.

 ```bash
 docker build -t tooling:0.0.1 .